Our February Theme:

 Our November Theme:

 Thanksgiving is a national holiday founded on giving and gratitude.
-From the very first Thanksgiving, to the one we celebrate this month, one tradition still holds true: sharing the bounty of nature and our kitchens brings people together, and there are examples of giving and gratitude from past to present.
-We will practice ways of saying thanks and being kind this month, and extend throughout the year.
+From the very first Thanksgiving, to the one we celebrate this month, one tradition still holds true: sharing the bounty of nature and our kitchens brings people together.
+There are many examples of giving and gratitude from past to present, and personally.
+We will see how many ways, with our Random Acts activities… as we share ways we have been kind (watch for this home project, and at school we will create a giant Horn of Plenty).

 This month, we also learn what “farm-to-table” is all about.
 Fall harvest yields vegetables, fruits and grains from the garden, and as it gets colder, farmers prepare for their animals to survive the winter.
 How do we grind the wheat to make flour for bread?
 How is butter and applesauce made?